 Glenview Capital and Carter’s

 Larry Robbins’ Glenview Capital filed a Schedule 13G with the SEC last week.
-The fund disclosed that it has boosted its position in Carter’s Inc. (CRI).
-The filing noted that Glenview currently holds a 6.84% stake in the company with 3,673,608 shares.
+The fund disclosed that it increased its stake in Carter’s Inc. (CRI) to 6.84%.
+Carter’s is a branded marketer of apparel exclusively for babies and young children.